 This name replaces "film/television/radio."

-Biola's on-campus coffee shop.
+One of Biola's on-campus coffee shops.

 The building that houses the Conservatory of Music.
 Named after Alice Gray Crowell, whose sister, Lula May Crowell, married Biola co-founder Lyman Stewart in 1915.
 Built in 1963.